A helping hand for Hari Raya

-Outgoing Education Minister Lawrence Wong gave out food hampers and green packets yesterday to residents in Marsiling-Yew Tee GRC, where he serves as MP and adviser.
+SINGAPORE - Outgoing Education Minister Lawrence Wong gave out food hampers and green packets on Saturday (April 24) to residents in Marsiling-Yew Tee GRC, where he serves as MP and adviser.

-This was part of a two-day event that started yesterday to help 550 households with their expenses during the ongoing festive period of Ramadan leading up to Hari Raya Puasa on May 13.
+This was part of a two-day event that started on Saturday to help 550 households with their expenses during the ongoing festive period of Ramadan leading up to Hari Raya Puasa on May 13.

 Mr Wong, who will take over the Finance Ministry from Deputy Prime Minister Heng Swee Keat on May 15, was joined by other MPs for the group representation constituency - Mr Zaqy Mohamad, Mr Alex Yam and Ms Hany Soh - and about 20 volunteers.